Apartment Mortgages Explained

 Leasehold and freehold

-Some apartments are leasehold and some are freehold, and which one your property falls under will have a bearing on your mortgage success.
-Lenders prefer leasehold flats because it means the land it sits on has one single owner (and you are ‘leasing’ that land), which makes the situation far less complicated when it comes to who is responsible for it.
+Some apartments are leasehold, and some are freehold, and which one your property falls under will affect your mortgage success.
+Lenders prefer leasehold flats because the land they sit on has one single owner (and you are ‘leasing’ that land), making the situation far less complicated regarding who is responsible for it.

-There aren’t an abundance of lenders out there who will approve a residential mortgage on a freehold apartment, but there’s still a good handful who will.
-Bear in mind that the remaining term length of the leasehold will also carry weight in the mortgage application, with fewer years left on it meaning potentially fewer mortgage options than if there were plenty.
+There aren’t many lenders who will approve a residential mortgage on a freehold apartment, but there are still a good handful who will.
+Bear in mind that the remaining term length of the leasehold will also carry weight in the mortgage application, with fewer years left on it, meaning potentially fewer mortgage options than if there were plenty.
 More than 100 years left is preferable.

 How a broker can help secure the lending you need on an apartment